Designations Congruent with Things: Chapter 17

 It faces west, so there’s that too.

-If he couldn’t look from east to west, in a westerly direction, retrograde relative to axial spin, planet-wise, he’s not sure what would happen because he had always been the kind of kid who opened the closet and watched it, rather than shutting the door on imagined darkness.
+If he couldn’t look from east to west, in a westerly direction, retrograde relative to axial spin, planet-wise, he’s not sure what would happen because he’d always been the kind of kid who opened the closet and watched it rather than shutting the door on imagined darkness.

 But he’s not sure about it.